pactus-project/docs/content/tutorials/pactus-metrics.md

 {{< callout type="info" >}}

-Tip: In the last section of the code, you will see the targets section where I've written 127.0.0.1.
+Tip: In the last section of the code, you will see the targets section where 127.0.0.1 is set.
-You can change it based on your localhost IP or your website domain.
+You can change it based on your localhost IP or your domain.
-Please be aware that your target should match with your node http port.
+Please ensure that your target matches your node's HTTP port.
-The default http port of pactus node is 80.
+The default HTTP port of a Pactus node is 80.

 {{< /callout >}}